michalharakal/a2a-4k/README.md

 implementation("org.a2a4k:a2a4k-storage-redis:$a2a4kVersion")
 ```

-and then set the following environment variables:
+and then set the following environment variables / system properties:

 - `A2A_STORAGE_REDIS_HOST`: The hostname or IP address of your Redis server (required)
 - `A2A_STORAGE_REDIS_PORT`: The port number of your Redis server (optional, defaults to Redis standard port)